V-agor/Air-quality-monitoring-and-predictive-analysis-system/README.md

 # 🌡️ DHT11 Temperature & Humidity Logger with Python

 This project interfaces an **Arduino board with a DHT11 sensor** to monitor temperature and humidity.
-The readings are transmitted over serial and logged using a **Python script** to a `.csv` file for future analysis or visualization.
+The readings are transmitted over serial and logged using a **Python script** to a `.csv` file for analysis or visualization.

 ---